Workers: 'Rotten egg' smell before chocolate factory blast

 A wrongful-death lawsuit filed last month by the family of blast victim Judith “Judy” Lopez-Moran, a 55-year-old mother of three, said Palmer bore responsibility for the explosion.
 Workers smelled natural gas that day and notified Palmer, but the 75-year-old company “did nothing,” the lawsuit said.

-Palmer has offered condolences, but has said it can’t comment on the explosion or “any allegations that may be made in litigation,” citing the ongoing federal probe.
+Palmer has offered condolences, but said federal regulations preclude it from commenting on Tuesday's preliminary report, the ongoing investigation or “any allegations that may be made in litigation.”

-“Our employees’ safety and health has always been, and will continue to be, of paramount importance,” the company said April 13 in its last public statement on the blast.
+“Our employees’ safety and health has always been, and will continue to be, of paramount importance,” Palmer said in a written statement Tuesday, echoing comments the company made April 13 in its last public statement on the blast.

-A message was sent to Palmer on Tuesday seeking comment on the transportation safety agency’s report.